Man kills son & wife, drags her body for several metres on street | Law-Order

 - India

-After a brawl on Tuesday night, Pintu alias Sunil Valmiki (40), a resident of Bhatapada area, attacked his wife Seema (35) with an axe which led to her on-the-spot death, he said.
-He then dragged her body for 70-80 metres in the street which created panic and terror in the area, Kalyan said.
+He then dragged her body for 70-80 metres on the street which created panic and terror in the area, the DSP said.

+Leaving the body on the street, Valmiki surrendered at Rampura police station and confessed to the crime.
+The couple's son Avinash was injured during the incident and died during treatment in hospital on Wednesday morning, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)